 You’re now ready to “share” your newly scanned script with Rehearsal® Pro, so tap the SHARE button below the file name and date/time.

-Then choose the Share File button.
+Then choose the Share a Copy button:

 Then tap the Import with Rehearsal® Pro button.
 You may need to scroll that row to find it.